Costa Concordia sinking leaves other cruise ship passengers alarmed — and out of luck

 Westbrook believes that had she been aboard the cruise liner, she might have been a casualty.
 “I’m 82, and I couldn’t have made it off the ship without help,” she says.
 Reading about the Concordia crew’s alleged unpreparedness for disaster has made her nervous about her February cruise to the Bahamas on the Carnival Magic.

 The Concordia went down Jan.
 13 after running aground near the island of Giglio.
 At least 11 passengers died.
-The ship’s captain, Francesco Schettino, is reported to have maneuvered the ship too close to a fishing village.
-He has been arrested and is under investigation for abandoning ship, causing a shipwreck and manslaughter.
+The ship’s captain, Francesco Schettino, reportedly maneuvered the ship too close to a fishing village.
+Authorities have arrested him and are investigating him for abandoning ship, causing a shipwreck, and manslaughter.

-Costa Cruises is owned by Miami-based Carnival, the world’s largest cruise line operator, and not surprisingly, some passengers are now having second thoughts about their floating vacation.
+Costa Cruises is owned by Miami-based Carnival, the world’s largest cruise line operator.
+It’s now facing passengers having second thoughts about their floating vacation.
 A nonscientific online survey conducted soon after the disaster by the opinion Web site SodaHead.com found that one-quarter of those polled were “less likely” to book a cruise after the Costa disaster.

 Westbrook told me that when she heard about Carnival’s handling of the Concordia sinking, she phoned her travel agency immediately to find out whether she could cancel her cruise.